intel/compute-runtime/README.md

 Intel Core Processors with Gen9 graphics devices (formerly Skylake, Kaby Lake, Coffee Lake) - OpenCL 2.1
 Intel Atom Processors with Gen9 graphics devices (formerly Apollo Lake, Gemini Lake) - OpenCL 1.2

+## Linking applications

+When building applications, they should link with ICD loader library (ocl-icd).
+Directly linking to the runtime library (igdrcl) is not supported.

 ## How to provide feedback

 By default, please submit an issue using native github.com interface: https://github.com/intel/compute-runtime/issues.